paigeruten/pencil-tracer/README.md

 To use as a library:

-    {instrument} = require "pencil-tracer"
+    {CoffeeScriptInstrumenter} = require "pencil-tracer"
+    instrumenter = new CoffeeScriptInstrumenter

-    js = instrument fileName, fileContents, options
+    js = instrumenter.instrument fileName, fileContents, options

-For now, `pencil-tracer` simply exposes a single `instrument` function, which takes a filename and file contents as arguments, instruments the given CoffeeScript code, and returns the compiled JavaScript as a string.
-For each line that is executed in the outputted JS, `ide.trace(event)` will be called, where `event` is an object of the form `{ location: { first_line: .., first_column: .., last_line: .., last_column: .. }, type: .. }`, `type` being either `"enter"` or `"leave"` or `""`, depending on whether a function is being entered or left.
-For now, it's up to the user of the library to implement `ide.trace()`.
+For now, `pencil-tracer` gives you a single class `CoffeeScriptInstrumenter` which gives you an `instrument` method, which takes a filename and file contents as arguments, instruments the given CoffeeScript code, and returns the compiled JavaScript as a string.
+For each line that is executed in the outputted JS, `pencilTrace(event)` will be called, where `event` is an object of the form `{ location: { first_line: .., first_column: .., last_line: .., last_column: .. }, type: .. }`, `type` being either `"enter"` or `"leave"` or `""`, depending on whether a function is being entered or left.
+For now, it's up to the user of the library to implement `pencilTrace()`.

 `instrument` can take some options as its third argument:

-* `traceFunc`: the function that will be called for each event (default: `"ide.trace"`).
+* `traceFunc`: the function that will be called for each event (default: `"pencilTrace"`).
 * `ast`: if true, returns the instrumented AST instead of the compiled JS.

 ## Example